GSA/digitalgov.gov/content/resources/checklist-of-requirements-for-federal-digital-services.md

 Create content that's accurate, relevant, easy-to-use, and conveyed in plain language.
 Maximize the quality, objectivity, utility, and integrity of information and services provided to the public, and make information and services available on a timely and equitable basis.

-* [Public Law 106-554, Guidelines for Ensuring and Maximizing the Quality Objectivity, Utility, and Integrity of Information Disseminated by Federal Agencies (Section 515)](https://www.federalregister.gov/documents/2002/02/22/R2-59/guidelines-for-ensuring-and-maximizing-the-quality-objectivity-utility-and-integrity-of-information) (PDF, 161 KB, 10 pages, February 2002)
+* [Public Law 106-554, Guidelines for Ensuring and Maximizing the Quality Objectivity, Utility, and Integrity of Information Disseminated by Federal Agencies (Section 515)](https://www.federalregister.gov/documents/2002/02/22/R2-59/guidelines-for-ensuring-and-maximizing-the-quality-objectivity-utility-and-integrity-of-information) (PDF, 161 kb, 10 pages, February 2002)

 ## Mandatory Content